kristoferjoseph/allyourbase64/README.md

 # ALL YOUR BASE64
-tiny command line utility to output a file as a base64 string to stout
+tiny command line utility to output a file as a base64 string to stdout

 ## Install
 `npm i allyourbase64 -g`